Siliconrob/mapping-images/README.md

-# Hello and welcome to using Hapijs with the OwnerRez API!
+# Hello and welcome to using Hapijs with MapBox+AirTable!

 This project includes a Node.js server script